THE END OF THE LINE – we don’t think so!

 The environmental aspect comparing night trains and air travel

 The most striking thing about this report is that it does not make a competent attempt on tackling the issue of climate change.
 Transport is one of the main contributors to climate change and especially growing air travel is a problem.
 Today there are no cost-effective solutions to make air traffic sustainable, not even in a 20 years perspective.
-To make the promises in the Paris agreement come true, European politicians must take measures to make more people take the train and reduce or at least halter air and road traffic.
+To make the promises in the Paris agreement come true, European politicians must take measures to make more people take the train and reduce or at halt the increase in air and road traffic.

 For long distance travel in Europe, trains are attractive alternatives when you can combine day and night trains.
 One example: When travelling from Copenhagen to Barcelona you could reach your destination next morning if you combine day and night trains.
 If you have to stay and sleep in hotels on the way, the travel will take up to 36 hours and be rather unpleasant.